 Warm Up Your Winter Nights with 15% off Any Meal Plan!

 Reducing body fat while not losing muscles can be a challenging process.
 Those who are serious about keeping their bodies in shape work out regularly.
 However, a significant hiatus in their gym regime can sometimes come to their aid more than they think.
 But the million-dollar question arises if it is possible to lose muscles.

 When you limit calories, you can eventually lose any form of body weight, including fluid, fatty tissue, and muscle.
 When it comes to fuel, your body, on the other hand, prefers to burn fat over muscle.

-Your body needs lean tissue to store nutrients, offer strength to the frames, and fuel your metabolism, which is why your body wants to keep as much of it as possible.
+Your body needs lean tissue to store nutrients, offer strength to the frames, and fuel and boost your metabolism, which is why your body wants to keep as much of it as possible.

 Fit people tend to lose muscles more quickly than unfit people.
-According to studies, you can start losing lean tissues after just one week of inactivity.
-Your muscle size can decline by roughly 11% after 10 days without exercise, even if you aren't bedridden.
+You can start losing lean tissues after just one week of inactivity.
+Your muscle size can decline significantly in just about a matter of a few days without exercise, even if you aren't bedridden.

 However, you must not be discouraged by the aforementioned truth.
 Staying away from holidays or work breaks, for this reason, might be a dumb choice.
 You may regain those lost muscles by going back to the gym.

 Furthermore, a reduction in muscle size does not always imply muscle loss.
-It might be a lack of hydration.
-When you stop exercising, water loss and glycogen depletion can cause your muscles to shrink by up to 20% in size.
+It might be due to dehydration.
+When you stop exercising, water loss and glycogen depletion can cause your muscles to shrink by up to varying degrees depending upon person to person.

 The post-workout “pump” you've grown to enjoy is directly related to this, and your glycogen and water stores may replenish pretty fast once you resume exercising.